 What We Actually Looked For

 For a large dog (80+ pounds, senior or at risk for joint issues), a bed needs to do three things: support without flattening, resist shredding, and be big enough that the dog can actually stretch out.
 Most "orthopedic" beds fail on at least one.
-And one accessory we found ourselves reaching for alongside every bed test: a good hands-free leash for the morning walks that bookend a senior dog's rest schedule.
+We tested seven beds across three large-breed dogs, 90 days each, and ranked the survivors below.

 Big Barker 7-Inch Pillow Top